NilsPils06/Wordle_AI/README.md

 ## Upcoming Features

 In the future you will be able to let an AI guess the word for you.
-I also plan to either make a GUI or a better CLI interface (current one just uses text) for the game.

 ## Current features